puppetlabs/puppet-docs/source/puppet/3/reference/lang_classes.markdown

 You can also put class definitions in [the site manifest][sitedotpp].
 If you do so, they may be placed anywhere in the file and are not parse-order dependent.

-This version (2.7) of Puppet still allows class definitions to be stored in other class definitions, which puts the interior class under the exterior class's [namespace][]; it does not cause the interior class to be automatically declared when the exterior class is.
+Puppet 3 still allows class definitions to be stored in other class definitions, which puts the interior class under the exterior class's [namespace][]; it does not cause the interior class to be automatically declared when the exterior class is.
 Note that although this is not yet formally deprecated, it is very much not recommended.

 ### Declarations